Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 Q:

-Can I send correspondence for enquiries or claims in the same envelope that I send the tax return and control list for supplementary form and other form uploaded (IR1477)?
+Can I send correspondence for enquiries or claims in the same envelope that I send the tax return and Control List?

 A:

-Letters of enquiries, objections or claims should not be sent together with the tax return and control list for supplementary form and other form uploaded (IR1477) unless it is an objection against an estimated assessment made in the absence of the tax return, supplementary forms and/or other forms.
-Do not staple these letters to returns and the control list for supplementary form and other form uploaded (IR1477) or bury them among financial statements and schedules.
+Letters of enquiries, objections or claims should not be sent together with the tax return and Control List unless it is an objection against an estimated assessment made in the absence of the tax return, supplementary forms and/or other forms.
+Do not staple these letters to returns and the Control List or bury them among financial statements and schedules.

 6.